On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

 \declare provides several mechanisms for handling activity repetitions.
 For example, most unary constraints specify how many times a specific activity can (e.g., \constraint{Absence3}) or must (e.g., \constraint{Existence2}) occur.
-In addition, there are templates for the exact number of activity occurrences (e.g., \constraint{Exactly2}).
+In addition, there are constraints for the exact number of activity occurrences (e.g., \constraint{Exactly2}).
 However, as with all \declare constraints, the resulting \emph{activity cardinalities} would apply over the entire execution trace~\cite{DBLP:conf/bpm/AlmanCMMA21}, which is not always desirable in the presence of repetitions.
-For example, it is not possible to specify that an activity \activity{A} must occur at least twice \emph{per loop iteration}, as the constraint \constraint{Existence2}(\activity{A}) would apply over all iterations.
+For example, it is not possible to specify that \activity{A} must occur at least twice \emph{per loop iteration}, as the constraint \constraint{Existence2}(\activity{A}) would apply over all iterations.
 Consequently, unary constraints are not reliable for detecting procedural behaviors (although they can still be included in the resulting process frame, if discovered).
+Beyond unary constraints, the only other \declare constraints, that can handle activity repetitions natively, are: \begin{itemize} \itemsep{0em} \item \constraint{Alternate Succession}(\activity{A}, \activity{B}) -- \activity{A} and \activity{B} occur in the same trace if and only if every occurrence of \activity{A} is eventually followed by an occurrence of \activity{B}, and \activity{A} and \activity{B} strictly alternate, i.e., each occurrence of \activity{A} is eventually followed by exactly one \activity{B} before either the trace ends or \activity{A} reoccurs;